VA Loan for Mixed-Use PropertyUpdated: April 28, 2022

 VA Loan Overview

-Prior to discussing how to use the VA loan for mixed-use properties, it helps to give a brief overview of the VA loan itself.
+Before discussing how to use the VA loan for mixed-use properties, it helps to give a brief overview of the VA loan itself.

 Initially enshrined in law by Congress in 1944 (though subsequently changed in form several times), the VA loan provides eligible veterans and active service members the ability to receive a zero-down, low-interest mortgage partially guaranteed by the Department of Veterans Affairs.
-And, unlike other loan products with less than 20 percent down, the VA loan doesn’t require borrowers to pay PMI, saving them hundreds (or thousands) of dollars per year.
+And, unlike other loan products with less than 20 percent down, the VA loan doesn’t require borrowers to pay PMI, saving them hundreds (or thousands) of dollars annually.

 These outstanding terms attract veterans looking to branch into real estate investing, as a primary obstacle for many new investors is coming up with the funds for an investment property down payment.